-- (b) Specific Offense Characteristics - (1) If the property of a financial institution or post office was taken, or if the taking of such property was an object of the offense, increase by 2 levels. - (2) (A) If a firearm was discharged, increase by 7 levels; (B) if a firearm was otherwise used, increase by 6 levels; (C) if a firearm was brandished or possessed, increase by 5 levels; (D) if a dangerous weapon was otherwise used, increase by 4 levels; (E) if a dangerous weapon was brandished or possessed, increase by 3 levels; or (F) if a threat of death was made, increase by 2 levels. - (3) If any victim sustained bodily injury, increase the offense level according to the seriousness of the injury:
+- (b) Specific Offense Characteristics - If the property of a financial institution or post office was taken, or if the (1)taking of such property was an object of the offense, increase by 2 levels. - (2) (A) If a firearm was discharged, increase by 7 levels; (B) if a firearm was otherwise used, increase by 6 levels; (C) if a firearm was brandished or possessed, increase by 5 levels; (D) if a dangerous weapon was otherwise used, increase by 4 levels; (E) if a dangerous weapon was brandished or possessed, increase by 3 levels; or (F) if a threat of death was made, increase by 2 levels. - (3) If any victim sustained bodily injury, increase the offense level according to the seriousness of the injury:

-Degree of Bodily Injury
+Degree of Bodily Injury Increase in Level

-Begive of Boung injury case in Ecver

 (A) Bodily Injury add 2

 (B) Serious Bodily Injury add 4

-(C) Permanent or Life-Threatening Bodily Injury add 6
+(C) Permanent or Life-Threatening Bodily Inju ry add 6

-(D) If the degree of injury is between that specified in subdivisions (A) and (B), add 3 levels; or